OCHA-DAP/hdx-python-api/README.md

         cd ~
         echo xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx > .hdxkey
-2. Install virtualenv if not installed:
+2. If you are using the Docker image, you can jump to step 7, otherwise install virtualenv if not installed:

         pip install virtualenv